shreyamG/License-Plate_Object_Detection/README.md

-# License-Plate_Object_Detection
-Predicts and identifies license plate of vehicles with YOLOv5
+# License Plate Detection With YOLOv5
+> This is a YOLOv5 implementation trained on a custom dataset to detect license plate of vehicles.

+## Training:

+## Tensorboard results: